timelapseplus/VIEW-documentation/source/includes/_troubleshooting.md

 If you send a report, let me know more details by sending a message here: <http://www.timelapseplus.com/contact/>

 ### Trouble with a particular camera
 If a particular camera is not working, it might not be fully supported.
-You can help provide the info needed for adding support by doig the following (firmware v1.5.0 or newer is required for this):
+You can help provide the info needed for adding support by doing the following (firmware v1.5.0 or newer is required for this):

 - Connect the camera to the VIEW
 - Go to Settings, then select "Send camera report"